How To Deal With Capio Partners

 What Is Capio Partners LLC?

-Capio Partners LLC is a third-party debt collection agency that specializes in collecting medical and healthcare debt.
-The company is headquartered in Sherman, Texas and also has offices in Lawrenceville, Georgia.
-They collect debts from people across the United States and have been in business since 2008.
+Capio Partners LLC is a third-party debt collection agency that specializes in collecting medical debt.
+They work with hospitals, doctors’ offices, and other healthcare providers to recover unpaid medical bills.
+The company is based in Sherman, Texas, and also has an office in Lawrenceville, Georgia.

 Why Is Capio Partners Contacting Me?